algorithmiaio/dev-center/_pages/algorithm-development/advanced-algorithm-development/batch-processing.md

 ## Parallel Batch Predictions via wrapper code

 The advantage of using **serial** batch predictions is that you won't create significant load on Algorithmia: because each prediction is called immediately after the prior, a single endpoint instance will handle all the calls.
-However, if overall speed is more important than limiting the load, make parallel calls to your Algorithm instead.
+However, if overall speed is more important than limiting the load, make **parallel** calls to your Algorithm instead.
 This will cause multiple copies of the endpoint to spin up simultaneously, creating more server load, but improving throughput.

-We can use the same basic approach as outlined in the Serial Batch Predictions approach, but instead of using loops around the `algo.pipe()` calls, we [use multithreading to parallelize these calls]({{site.baseurl}}/algorithm-development/advanced-algorithm-development/multithreading).
+We can use the same basic approach as outlined in the Serial Batch Predictions approach, but instead of using loops around the `algo.pipe()` calls, we use multithreading to parallelize these calls.

+<a href="{{site.baseurl}}/algorithm-development/advanced-algorithm-development/multithreading" class="btn btn-default btn-primary"><i class="fa fa-book" aria-hidden="true"></i> EXPLORE MULTITHREADING</a>